wofr06/lesspipe/README.md

 ```
 #### 5.1.1 Syntax highlighting choices
  The filter is able to do syntax highlighting for a wide variety of file
  types.
-If installed, `nvimpager` is used for coloring the output.
+If installed, `nvimpager` is used for colorizing the output.
 If
  not, `bat`/`batcat`, `pygmentize`, `source-highlight`, `code2color`
  and `vimcolor` are
  tried.
-Among these colorizers a preferred one can be forced for coloring
+Among these colorizers a preferred one can be forced for colorizing
  by setting the ENV variable **LESSCOLORIZER** to the name of the colorizer.
  For `pygmentize` and `bat/batcat` a restricted set of options can be added:
 ```